jagregory/abrash-black-book/src/chapter-62.md

 `UpdateViewPos()` to bring the current location up to date.

-Note that the view position can change not only in x and z (movement around the but only viewing horizontally.
+Note that the view position can change not only in x and z (movement around the plane upon which the walls are set), but also in y (vertically).
+However, the view direction is always horizontal; that is, the code in Listing 62.1 supports moving to any 3-D point, but only viewing horizontally.
 Although the BSP tree is only 2-D, it is quite possible to support looking up and down to at least some extent, particularly if the world dataset is restricted so that, for example, there are never two rooms stacked on top of each other, or any tilted walls.
 For simplicity's sake, I have chosen not to implement this in Listing 62.1, but you may find it educational to add it to the program yourself.

 ### Transformation into Viewspace